 The same is true for Christmas or Black Friday, which tend to be lucrative seasons for affiliate sites.
 This means there may be considerable spikes in commissions and revenue that should be averaged into year-round revenue.

-Depending on your affiliate program, there may be commission tiers that are tied to the volume of sales through the affiliate account.
-The most well-known is Amazon’s affiliate program, where the commission rates range from 4 to 15 percent depending on the number of products purchased in a month.
-Higher commission tiers mean higher revenue per user, similar to the economies of scale concept of production.
+Depending on the affiliate program, there may be commission tiers that are tied to the volume of sales through the affiliate account.
+While not volume-driven, the most well-known affiliate program is Amazon’s affiliate program, where the commission rates range based on category (this used to be on sale volumes, which Amazon changed over time).

-Below you can see the different commission tiers that Amazon uses for its affiliate program:
+Below you can see the different category-based commission tiers that Amazon uses for its affiliate program:

 SEO and Link-Building

-If your link profile is heavily anchored around one or two high buyer intent terms, it could pose a penalty risk.
-Reversing an unnatural link penalty is not an easy process, and a full recovery after a penalty is rare.
+If the link profile is heavily anchored around one or two high buyer intent terms, it could pose a risk.

 The image below shows what a natural backlink profile looks like in terms of anchor text.
-Notice that the bulk of the anchor text is the name of the website, this is a good indicator the site gaining natural backlinks and not trying to game Google.
+Notice that the bulk of the anchor text is the name of the website—this is a good indicator of the site gaining natural backlinks and not trying to manipulate Google rankings.

-High-quality content is responsible for ranking in Google for relevant search terms and for turning readers into buyers, both of which are very important to the success of an affiliate site.
-As such, it’s important not to neglect the quality of your content.
+High-quality, long form content is the most effective way to rank for relevant search terms and for turning readers into buyers, both of which are very important to the success of an affiliate website.

-One of the best ways to determine the quality of the content is to see if people are engaged with your posts or product reviews.
-This could mean that people are leaving thoughtful comments, they’re sharing content on social or that it’s being linked to by high-authority websites within the niche.
+One of the best ways to determine the quality of the content is to see if people are engaged with posts or product reviews.

 You’ll want to assess the quality of your site’s content by your own subjective measures, but you may also hire an editor or freelance SEO consultant for a second opinion.
 If you’ve been outsourcing your content creation, you should consider using a tool such as Copyscape to confirm that there aren’t any duplicate content issues.